 WANT TO BUILD A SWIM PLATFORM?
 This is the place to get your free plans and instructions.
-I’m Steve Maxwell, Canadian cabinetmaker and carpenter living on Manitoulin Island, and you might think I designed and built this swim platform for my kids.
-That’s not entirely true.
+At first you might think I designed and built this swimming raft for my kids, but that’s not entirely true.
 We live within walking distance of a small lake on (not around) our island home where the raft is anchored.
 When it’s hot enough to make the cicadas sing, plunging off the side of this swim platform brings back childhood memories and cool refreshment all at the same time.

 I’ve jumped from a handful of traditional swimming platforms over the years, and all have had the same problem: slippery, sliver-prone wooden deck surfaces.
 That’s why I built this platform using composite deck material for the top surface.
 Besides being maintenance-free, it offers an excellent grip, even under wet, bare feet.
 In fact, this stuff feels terrific underfoot.
 I chose Trex for this project because it’s one of the few composites that’s solid all the way through.
 Unlike hollow extrusions, solid composites can be routed, fastened and detailed just like real wood.
 In my case the composite deck sits on top of a frame of pressure-treated construction-grade 2x12s that surround foam buoyancy billets specifically made for use underneath floating docks.